 Woman Preach, The Reverend Dr. Louis Blake Hathorn, sheds new light on the powerful role women played in the church, and in society.
 From Sojourner Truth to Susan B. Anthony, both 19th century preachers, women have been a source of strength, acting with the prophetic voices of social justice, to abolish slavery and bigotry and to treat women and all people with equality and the dignity they deserve.

-Rev. Singleton wrote the foreword for Rev. Hathorn’s first book Social Justice and Christianity.
+◊ Reverend G. David Singleton, Minister, Social Justice Activist, Humanitarian.
+NOTE: Rev. Singleton wrote the foreword for Rev. Hathorn’s first book Social Justice and Christianity.

 Historic pictures of religious and social justice icons such as Abraham Lincoln, Sojourner Truth, William Lloyd Garrison, Mary Wollstonecraft, Abigail Smith Adams, William D. Booth, Frederick Douglass, etc have been added to the text.

 Bishop Willie J. Coleman, a friend of my famous uncle James Howard Meredith, referred Rev. Louis Blake Hathorn to our typing and editorial service in 2011.
 When Rev. Hathorn walked in our living room to discuss getting his thesis typed and edited, I had no idea we would one day convert it into a book, or that I was gaining a friend, or that this small-town preacher had so much knowledge to share with the world.